-We have in the past and may in the future be accused of infringing intellectual property or other proprietary rights of third parties.
+We may be accused of infringing intellectual property or other proprietary rights of third parties.

 We have in the past received, and may in the future receive, claims by various third-parties that we have infringed their copyrights, trademarks or patents, or improperly used or disclosed their trade secrets, or otherwise infringed or violated their proprietary rights, such as licensing or publicity rights.
-For example, in March 2023, we received a ~~cease-and-desist~~ cease and desist letter alleging copyright infringement and related claims. ~~This matter has not proceeded to litigation as of the date of this report.~~ During ~~the three and nine months ended September 30, 2023, 2023~~, we accrued \$6.6 million and \$6.7 million, respectively, \$7.3 million to general and administrative expenses for ~~estimated losses~~ and legal fees and other costs that we expect to incur incurred in connection with these claims. ~~The accrual for estimated losses is based on currently available information~~ In November 2023, we entered into a final settlement agreement with the claimant and ~~may change as new information becomes available or circumstances change.~~ paid \$7.3 million in settlement costs and legal fees related to this matter.
-During the three months ended March 31, 2024, we received \$2.8 million in insurance proceeds related to this matter.
+For example, in March 2023, we received a cease and desist letter alleging copyright infringement and related claims.
+During 2023, we accrued \$7.3 million \$7.3 million to general and administrative expenses for losses and legal fees incurred in connection with these claims.
+In November 2023, we entered into a final settlement agreement with the claimant and paid \$7.3 million in settlement costs and legal fees related to this matter.
+During the three months ended March 31, 2024, first quarter of 2024, we received \$2.8 million in insurance proceeds related to this matter.
 We record insurance proceeds related to legal matters within other income, net in the period in which they are received.